chiarab3/chiarab3/README.md

 - 👋 Hi, I’m Chiara
 - 👀 I’m interested in reading books, travelling and Japan culture
 - 🤿 Passionate scuba diver
-- 💻 Bioinformatician
+- 💻 Bioinformatician, currently in Berlin
-- 🌱 I'm currently working as a PhD student in a private research insitute in Berlin.
 - 📫 How to reach me: chiarabasaglia@yahoo.it

 <!---